-The Zanaga Project is uniquely positioned today as an attractive tier one asset with multiple potential development options from a scale perspective.
-Higher iron ore prices and a lack of investment in the development of new iron ore mines in the last few years has led to an increase in global attention on the iron ore sector recently.
+The Zanaga Project remains uniquely positioned as an attractive tier one asset with multiple potential development options from a scale perspective.
+China's strong demand for iron ore, coupled with a lack of investment in the development of new iron ore mines in the last few years, has led to a surge in iron ore prices which bodes well for the Project.